chef/chef-web-docs/content/upgrade_server.md

 ### Upgrading to 12.3.0

-If you are running Chef Infra Server 11 please contact Chef Support for additional guidance on upgrading your Chef Infra Server installation.
+If you are running a Chef Infra Server relese prior to 12.3.0 please contact Chef Support for additional guidance on upgrading your Chef Infra Server installation.

 ## Standalone Upgrade